emmanuelU17/graalvm/README.md

-# Demo Application to try out GraalVM AOT Image Java 17
+# Demo Application to try out GraalVM AOT (Java 17)

 ## App Description
 This is a demo app to test out graalvm ahead of time compilation.
 It consists of a crud functionalities